Exploiting Invariance in Training Deep Neural Networks: Motivations

 \subsection{$GL(n)$-invariance}

 One may ask whether the solution of Eq.~\ref{MSE_loss} found using a given algorithm changes under a change of basis.
-That is, if we use any invertible linear transform, known as the general linear group $GL(n)$~\cite{artin2011algebra}, to transform the features, will we simply reach an equivalent solution in a different coordinate system?
+That is, if we use any invertible linear transform, i.e., a member of the general linear group $GL(n)$~\cite{artin2011algebra}, to transform the features, will we simply reach an equivalent solution in a different coordinate system?
 If the solution is invariant under the operation of $GL(n)$, we will call the training algorithm $GL(n)$-invariant.

 Assuming $X^{t}X$ is invertible for our toy problem, the unique solution can be found by setting the gradient to $0$, $\frac{\partial Loss}{\partial w}=\frac{1}{N}X^t(Xw-\hat{y})=0$,

 Let us consider the impact of different correction methods on the ability of gradient descent-based algorithms to find this solution.